mckennapsean/dissertation/content/07-reflect.md

 collaborators' needs, I visited their lab weekly to observe the types of research problems they faced, better understand the problem domain, and see how they utilized the prototype, which is like going back to the "discover" stage or _understand_ activity.
-When we followed the nine-stage framework for design studies, this project was not as successful as a design study due to an incomplete problem focus and falling into several problems in the "design" stage [@Sedlmair2012b].
-However, when reflecting on the design activities and specifically the _understand_ worksheet, we are able to pinpoint several missing factors from our design process: thinking about users' large-scale problems or challenges, different types of datasets to solve this, and tasks to perform on the data.
-Our design process focused on talking with and observing users, and the prototype that we had deployed early on impacted the focus of these interviews greatly.
-Rather than better understanding the bigger picture and problems faced by our collaborators, we focused on the details of iterating a prototype visualization to solve a single problem.
-Thus, our reflections on the design activity framework contribute new pitfalls for design studies:
+While following the nine-stage framework, we had an incomplete problem focus and fell into several problems in the "design" stage [@Sedlmair2012b].
+However, when looking to the _understand_ worksheet, I was able to pinpoint several missing factors from our design process: thinking about users' large-scale problems or challenges, different types of datasets to solve this, and tasks to perform on the data.
+Our design process for this project had focused on talking with and observing users, and the prototype that we had deployed early on impacted the focus of these interviews significantly.
+Rather than focus on the bigger picture and problems faced by our collaborators, we had iterated on a prototype visualization tool to solve a single problem.
+Thus, our reflections on the design activity framework contribute new pitfalls for design studies, adding to previous ones [@Sedlmair2012b]:

 - PF-33. not communicating information across teammates on the problem characterization and abstraction (discover / _understand_)
 - PF-34. failing to identify the broad problem: solving small, specific problems may not be useful or impactful enough for domain experts (discover / _understand_)
 - PF-35. not tailoring the system for domain experts but focusing on designing novel solutions (discover / _understand_)
 - PF-36. deploying a prototype too early, thus limiting the problem and design focus --- instead aim to develop technology probes [@Hutchinson2003a] to shape design requirements, abstractions, and ideas (_deploy_)

+The design activity framework, as a process model, is able to capture multiple aspects of the s-CorrPlot project.
+When designing this tool, there were distinct, iterative phases of the prototype.
+For example, the scatterplot encoding is one such visualization artifact, which was validated in terms of its ability to scale across many variables, dimensions, and to overlay multiple datasets.
+A separate concept to the tool is the notion of interaction, with selection of and animation between projections; this concept was not a novel contribution on its own but added further value to the technique and s-CorrPlot tool.
+Most of these artifacts stem from the _ideate_ activity, but they were realized in a prototype system through the _make_ activity.
+This system was repeatedly deployed to our collaborators as well.
+The visualization artifacts of this technique-driven process correlate to the levels and contributions designated by the nested model, and we note that a modification of the design activity framework is required to allow ideas from technique-driven research to map to algorithmic-level decisions [@Munzner2009].
+We have illustrated here how the design activity framework can uniquely apply to general visualization design, such as the technique-driven project employed here.
+In particular, the framework seems to work with research that has this applied focus.